-- Deliverables include a final manuscript and a 10-15 minute powerpoint presentation to be delivered to the class during week #9 or #10.
-Powerpoint files must be delivered to the courseinfo website by 0600 hours on the first class day of week #9. - All final project manuscript deliverables are due in MSWord document format deposited in the digital drop box on the courseinfo site by 3/12/08 at 11:30 p.m.
-To deliver the final manuscript in a any other format requires explicit permission of the instructor.
+- Deliverables include a final manuscript and a 30 minute powerpoint presentation to be delivered to the class during week #9 or #10.
+Powerpoint files must be delivered to the courseinfo website by 0600 hours on the first class day of week #9. - All final project manuscript deliverables are due in MSWord document format deposited in the digital drop box on the courseinfo site by Thursday of week #10 at 11:59 p.m.
+To deliver the final manuscript in any other format requires explicit permission of the instructor.